houdini101/AHK_Minecraft_Tools/README.md

 ### Features
 - **AFK-Fishing** : Simply find a safe spot to fish, and let the script do the rest.
 - **Auto-Sweep Attack** : Running a mob spawning farm that requires you to attack the mobs for exp while AFK?
 This is answer for you.
-- **Nether Portal Calculator** : No need to go online for Portal Calculators, typing in your coordinates in order to place your Nether Portals on desired coordinates.
+- **Nether Portal Calculator** : No need to go online for Portal Calculators and typing in your coordinates in order to know your Nether Portal coordinates.
 This script does all the work in-game.

 ------------